jrlanglois/JRLCodingStandard/README.md

-# TheJRLCodingStandard
+# The JRL Coding Standard
-A place describing my personal coding standard in detail
+A place describing my personal coding standard in detail.